ganbarodigital/php-mv-di-containers/docs/why-another-di-solution.md

 Never mind bending the rules, this breaks the rules of existing dependency-injection practice and dependency-injection containers.

-A goldern rule of DI containers is that you never pass the DI container itself into objects.
+* A goldern rule of DI containers is that you never pass the DI container itself into objects.
 This is considered one of the top anti-patterns for DI.
 And for _service locators_, we completely agree.
 But we consider our list of exceptions a special case.
 We're not passing in a list of services; we're passing in a list of types (and their constructors) to use.

   Passing in the list of exceptions is ultimately more readable and more manageable than passing in each exception class as a separate parameter.
 It's also way more resilient to change in the future.

   This is the kind of thing that people get their soapbox out for!

+* DI containers call factories for you, and return a ready-built object for you to use.
+We want a DI container that returns the factory for us to call from our own code.

 Ignoring the lynch-mobs for now, passing in an array of exception factories turned out to be an incomplete solution.